-However, we struggled to find articles that highlighted some of the pains that Life Sciences organizations are facing when managing documents and processes on paper.
-As much as we enjoy reading posts promoting the use of electronic tools, I think it’s important to take note of some of the key problems that paper based systems bring, and the struggles that they face.
+However, we struggled to find articles that highlighted some of the pains that life science organizations are facing when managing documents and processes on paper.
+As much as we enjoy reading posts promoting the use of electronic tools, I think it’s important to take note of some of the key problems that paper-based systems bring, and the struggles that they face.

 1. Getting forms and documents can be slow

-Take a doctors’ office for instances.
-The entire wall is filled with paper files with an established routine of pulling and re-filing patient charts.
-A recent study (Price Waterhouse) shows that even in these highly organized paper-based systems it takes an average of 6 minutes to pull and re-file a chart.
+Take a doctors’ office for instance, the entire wall is filled with paper files with an established routine of pulling and re-filing patient charts.
+A study from Price Waterhouse shows that even in these highly organized paper-based systems it takes an average of 6 minutes to pull and re-file a chart.

 2. Managing paper is expensive